eventdrivenai/eventdrivenai.github.io/_posts/2018-10-15-eventdriven-ai-implementation-services-overview.md

 * Implementation
 * Ongoing Support & Transition

-Our core implemantation cycle runs for 8 weeks and we provide additional 4 weeks of support after the go live.
+Our core implementation cycle runs for 8 weeks and we provide additional 4 weeks of support after the go live.
 Here is our typical implementation timeline:

 ## Assessment (1 week)
 + Evaluate the current landscape and provide fit gap assessment for the product